Power of Attorney

 Atlanta Power of Attorney Lawyer

 Power of attorney documents are designed to bring peace of mind to individuals who are beginning to consider what will happen to them if they are no longer able to care for themselves.
 If you become incapacitated through illness, injury, or aging, you can appoint another person to handle your finances through a financial power of attorney.
 The power of attorney you appoint can act on your behalf financially.
-This is helpful even during a temporary incapacity when you cannot sign a check and someone needs to pay the monthly bills, for example.
+This is helpful even during a temporary incapacity when you cannot sign a check, and someone needs to pay the monthly bills, for example.

 A power of attorney in Georgia is one of the most powerful and useful estate planning devices because the only alternative to the power of attorney is a conservatorship, which costs the client much more time and expense than a power of attorney.
 An Atlanta estate planning attorney can help you prepare a power of attorney that covers all of your needs.